wkumari/draft-wkumari-dnsop-multiple-responses/README.md

-   The existing DNS specifications allow for additional information to be included in the "additional" section of the DNS response, but in order to defeat cache poisoning attacks most implementations either ignore or don't trust additional information (other than for "glue").
+   The existing DNS specifications allow for additional information to be included in the "additional" section of the DNS response, but in order to defeat cache poisoning attacks most implementations either ignore or don't trust additional information.
 For some more background, see [Ref.Bellovin], [RFC1034], [RFC2181].

    Not trusting the information in the additional section was necessary because there was no way to authenticate it.
 If you queried for